floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 notes:
+In normal javascript the convention is to extend the Error class, but this is not required in Effect, just a plain object type that defines the contents of the error.

-While you could use any type of value as an Error, creating new error types is a common pattern in Effect.
-To prevent typescript from unifying types, Effect commonly uses a `_tag` field with a unique string name for that type.
+To prevent typescript from unifying types during inference and to identify types at runtime, Effect commonly uses a `_tag` field with a unique string name for that type.

 ---